suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2017-09-28-new-fiction-for-october-2017.md

 ## [<cite>Mrs Osmond</cite>, by John Banville](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2255791)

-John Banville Henry James in this sequel to James' masterpiece <cite>The Portrait of a Lady</cite>:
+John Banville channels Henry James in this sequel to James' masterpiece <cite>The Portrait of a Lady</cite>:

 > "Having fled Rome and a stultifying marriage, Isabel Osmond is in London, brooding on the recent disclosure of her husband's shocking, years-long betrayal of her.
 What should she do now, and which way should she turn, in the emotional labyrinth where she has been trapped for so long?
 Reawakened by grief and the knowledge of having been grievously wronged, she determines to resume her youthful quest for freedom and independence.
 Soon Isabel must return to Italy and confront her husband, and seek to break his powerful hold on her.
 But will she succeed in outwitting him, and securing her revenge?"